 - Get your pilot(s) AMA registered early!

-- ONLY pilots with AMA cards will be allowed to fly
+- ONLY pilots with AMA members will be allowed to fly at our competition

 - AMA membership is free for those under age 19

 Contact us!
 We’ll help you get started and connect you with other team coaches.